Carlisle Magic Plus Review

 Our Analysis and Test Results

-Carlisle Paddle Gear makes a variety of models of paddles aimed at suiting the needs of different types of kayakers.
+Carlisle Paddle Gear makes various models of paddles aimed at suiting the needs of different types of kayakers.
 The Magic Plus is their version of a mid-level paddle, offering a durable and affordable option for beginner and intermediate kayakers.
-Alternatively, expert paddlers may consider this paddle as a solid backup in case of emergencies.
+Alternatively, adventurous paddlers may consider purchasing this as a reliable back for longer trips.

-Testers were impressed with the performance of the Magic Plus, especially considering the lower price tag.
+Testers were impressed with the performance of the Magic Plus, particularly considering the lower price tag.
 The slightly scooped blades delivered a smooth and powerful stroke.
-Also, the reinforced polypropylene blades ensured that the paddle blade did not flutter when put under pressure, a common flaw in other paddles in this price category.
-Overall, testers felt that the performance of this paddle is comparable to the more expensive Werner Skagit.
+In addition, the reinforced polypropylene construction ensured that the paddle blade did not flutter when put under pressure, a common flaw in other paddles in this price category.
+Overall, testers felt that the performance of this paddle is comparable to paddles that retailed for considerably more.

-The fiberglass shaft used in the Magic Plus construction was much preferred to the aluminum shafts used in other budget paddles, such as the SeaSense X-Treme II and Bending Branches.
-Not only is it lighter and more durable, but is also more responsive to the transfer of power, and less likely to keep your hands cold on a chilly day.
-Testers reported that the wrapped fiberglass shaft provided a textured grip that helped with hand control of the paddle and therefore the efficiency of each stroke.
+The fiberglass shaft used in the Magic Plus construction is much preferred to the aluminum shafts used in some other budget paddles.
+Not only is it lighter and more durable, but it is also more responsive to the transfer of power and less likely to keep your hands cold on a chilly day.
+Testers reported that the ribbed fiberglass shaft provided a textured grip that helped with hand control of the paddle and, therefore, the efficiency of each stroke.
 Overall, testers enjoyed using this paddle.

 When the wind and waves picked up, testers were comfortable using the Magic Plus as it felt dependable and robust, enabling the kayakers to apply firm and forceful strokes.
 This sentiment isn't felt towards some of the other models in the comparable price bracket.

 Ease of adjustment

 The Magic Plus can be set at 0 or 40-degree feather, left- or right-hand control.
 Testers were satisfied with these options.
-However, some paddlers may desire a greater multitude of options to suit different paddling styles and conditions, such as those offered by the Skagit, Camano or Aqua-Bound.
+However, some paddlers may desire a greater multitude of options to suit different paddling styles and conditions.

 Locking Mechanism Security

 The snap button system was observed to be relatively secure at first.
-However, after extensive use, the joint started to loosen, resulting in some wiggle room coming from the connection point of the shaft.
+However, after extensive use, the joint started to loosen, resulting in some play coming from the connection point of the shaft.
 This was noted to get worse with use over time.

-Most novice kayakers will not notice that this slight wiggle affects their paddling performance.
-However, expert kayakers, or those looking for precision and high performance in their kayaking, may want to consider a one-piece paddle, or a two-piece with a more secure locking mechanism, such as the Aqua-Bound Posi-Lok or the Smart-view system utilized by Werner.
+Most novice kayakers will not notice that this slight wiggle in the shaft affects their paddling performance.
+However, expert kayakers, or those looking for precision and high performance in their strokes, may want to consider a one-piece paddle or a two-piece that utilizes a more secure locking mechanism.

-Kayakers looking for a lighter paddle option may consider the cheaper Bending Branches Whisper, which uses a basic polypropylene blade and compromises on rigidity for a slightly lighter paddler.
-Alternatively, kayakers might consider the somewhat more expensive Werner Skagit, which is lighter overall due to the carbon shaft; however, it does not compromise on quality.
-If you can afford the price difference, the Werner Camano and Aqua-Bound Sting Ray use carbon in the construction of the blade and shaft and thus offer a significantly lighter and higher performing piece of equipment that all paddlers will be able to appreciate.
+Kayakers looking for a lighter paddle option may consider a model that uses fiberglass blades rather than the heavier reinforced nylon blades option used in the Magic Plan.
+Or a further step up, if you can afford the price difference, some brands offer models that use carbon in the construction of the blade and shaft, thus offering a significantly lighter and higher performing piece of equipment that all paddlers will be able to appreciate.

 The Magic Plus paddle blades were found to be very durable, withstanding abrasion despite heavy use in rigorous conditions.
 No wear was noted after the gravel tests or after being left to rattle around the back of a truck with other gear.
 This can be attributed to the fiberglass reinforced polypropylene.
 This is less likely to be affected by sharp impacts (i.e., rocks).
-The plastic is also more rigid than the basic polypropylene used in the Bending Branches.
-Carlisle is known for high-quality paddle construction, and although this is one of the cheaper models they offer, Carlisle has a well-established history of high-quality paddle construction.
+The plastic is also more rigid than the basic polypropylene used in some other budget options, making it less prone to damage from repetitive flexing.
+Although this is one of the more inexpensive models they offer, Carlisle has a well-established history of high-quality paddle construction.
 Testers were confident that this paddle was designed to withstand significant use and abuse.
 This is a paddle we would loan to our clumsiest of friends with no concerns.

 Few paddles scored higher in terms of durability.
-Those that outperformed the Magic Plus at this metric had more robust connection points that are immune to the grit buildup that was observed in the Carlisle snap button.
+Those that outperformed the Magic Plus at this metric had more robust connection points that are immune to the grit buildup that was observed in the Magic Plus snap button.
 Overall, testers felt that this was an exceptionally durable paddle that should last for many years.

-This paddle managed to deliver a solid performance across all metrics, while still retaining a price tag under $100.
-Testers felt that this paddle delivered the best value as it was affordable for kayakers coming into the sport new and would be able to meet their needs for many years.
-There are cheaper paddles available, such as the SeaSense and Bending Branches.
-However, as kayakers become familiar with the sport, we expect that they are likely to progress beyond the performance of these paddles and want to purchase an upgrade.
+This paddle managed to deliver a solid performance across all metrics, while still retaining a price tag well less than most.
+Testers felt that this paddle delivered the best value as it was affordable for kayakers newly entering the sport and would meet their needs for multiple years to come.
+There are more affordable paddles out there; however, as kayakers become familiar with the sport, we expect that they are likely to progress beyond the performance of these paddles and want to purchase an upgrade.
 Those that invest in the Magic Plus are likely to be content for many years to come.